Soak Up the Sun in Southern California

 AAA’s in-person hotel evaluations are unscheduled to ensure the inspector has an experience similar to that of members.
 To pass inspection, all hotels must meet the same rigorous standards for cleanliness, comfort and hospitality.
 These hotels receive a AAA Diamond designation that tells members what type of experience to expect.

-Members save 5% or more and earn Marriott Bonvoy™ points when booking AAA/CAA rates!Residence Inn by Marriott San Diego/Mission Valley
+Members save up to 10% and earn Honors points when booking AAA/CAA rates!Homewood Suites by Hilton San Diego Downtown/Bayside

 State and county sales taxes total 7.75 percent in San Diego.
 A lodging tax, called a transient occupancy tax, of 10.5 to 12.5 percent also is levied along with a 10.5 percent (11 percent at the airport) rental car tax.